 The 606 takes Chicago’s legacy of great parks to new heights.
-This Northwest side project is transforming nearly three miles of unused rail line into the elevated Bloomingdale Trail, which will be linked to six ground-level neighborhood parks.
-When complete, it will also feature an observatory, skate park, various art installations, educational programming and other amenities.
-Set above city streets, it will serve as both an urban oasis and a new way to explore Chicago on trails for biking, running and strolling.
+The 606 has the elevated Bloomingdale Trail as its centerpiece, connected to six neighborhood parks at ground level, a wheel-friendly event plaza, an observatory, art installations, educational programming, and other amenities.
+Set above city streets, it’s a new way to explore Chicago on trails for biking, running and strolling.
 The 606 also connects parks, people, and communities; what once physically separated four neighborhoods now will knit them together and attract visitors from throughout Chicago and beyond.
-It is yet another Chicago icon that brings together innovative urban planning, green space, and the arts.
-The 606 will change the way you see our city.
+Imagine block after block of uninterrupted trails.
+Kids will learn to ride their bikes here, commuters will find a new shortcut to work, and neighbors will make new friends.
+The 606 will change what it means to go to the park.

-This park and trail system runs along Bloomingdale Ave (1800 N), from Ridgeway Ave (3750 W) on the west to Ashland Ave (1600 W) on the east.
+The park and trail system is on Chicago’s Northwest side, running along Bloomingdale Ave (1800 N), from Ashland Ave (1600 W) on the east to Ridgeway Ave (3750 W) on the west.
 The project connects four ethnically and economically diverse Chicago neighborhoods: Wicker Park, Bucktown, Humboldt Park and Logan Square.
-More than 80,000 families, including more than 20,000 children, live within a ten-minute walk of The 606, as currently planned.